abishek-h/abishek-h/README.md

 **`Developer`**

 - I'm interested in Web development and Cloud.
-- I’m currently learning ReactJs.
+- I’m currently learning NextJs.
 - contact me at : abixshek@gmail.com.
 - I'm open to collaborating on anything.